bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 # Build Your Own Digital Marketplace

 In this use case, you’ll learn how to build a digital marketplace.
-[View it in action here.](https://green-crowberry.glitch.me/)
+[View it in action here](https://green-crowberry.glitch.me/).

+The example application was built using the following tools and technologies:

+* Nexmo Client SDK
-We built the application using Nexmo with React on the front end and a Node JS / Express backend.
+* React for the front end
+* Node JS / Express for the backend

-What follows is a walkthrough of some of the more interesting parts.
-We focus particularly on how to use custom events in the Client SDK to alert your application when either a user lists a new item for sale, or a customer purchases an item using Stripe.
+In this use case you learn how to use custom events in the Client SDK.
+Custom events are used here to alert your application when one of the following things happens:

+* A user lists a new item for sale
+* A customer purchases an item using Stripe

 ## Make it your own